prajapatin/personalwebsite/source/_posts/2026-04-25-ai-agent-long-term-memory-with-hindsight.md

 ## Walkthrough: DevOps Incident Response Demo

-To demonstrate this, I have built a demo project integrating LangChain with Hindsight to simulate a DevOps Incident Response pipeline.
+To demonstrate this, I have built a demo project integrating LangChain/LangGraph with Hindsight to simulate a DevOps Incident Response pipeline.

 You can find the complete source code on [GitHub](https://github.com/prajapatin/ai-agent-long-term-memory).

 ### The Scenario
-The pipeline consists of three specialized LangChain ReAct agents, each equipped with its own Hindsight memory bank:
+The pipeline consists of three specialized LangGraph ReAct agents, each equipped with its own Hindsight memory bank:
 1.  **Incident Triage Analyst**: Classifies the severity of incoming alerts and detects recurring patterns (`devops-incident-agent-triage`).
 2.  **Root Cause Analysis Engineer**: Investigates the root causes by recalling known failure modes (`devops-incident-agent-rca`).
 3.  **Remediation Specialist**: Proposes fixes, remembering exactly what solutions worked for similar issues in the past (`devops-incident-agent-remediation`).